guettli/ten-flying-fingers/README.md

   - insert fixed text: like "Regards, Firstname Lastname" or my ssh public key.
   - autocomplete search in the history of the copy and paste texts.

+# Autocomplete for long words or common phrases

+This is very common on mobile phones.
+But traditional PCs don't have this great feature.
+Some applications like LibreOffice or programming IDEs have it, but it is build into each single application.
+I dream of an autocomplete for long words which works above the applications.

 # Related Questions on Stackoverflow, Mailinglists, Groups